 Our beautiful grounds include a large playing field, various playgrounds, woodland, a pond, a wild garden, wooden play equipment and a large vegetable garden as well as smaller vegetable plots.
 All of the above support our curriculum experiences.
 To enhance play we have low level play equipment, a trim trail, woodland areas and permanent sports equipment.

-Our learning

-Effective lifelong learning

-Our objective at Christ Church is not only to enable the children to aspire to great things today, but to become effective life long learners.
+Our learning ethos Effective lifelong learning Our objective at Christ Church is not only to enable the children to aspire to great things today, but to become effective life long learners.
 We have worked on a research project with Bristol University to help children develop the skills needed to keep learning throughout life.

-We have developed the Effective Lifelong Learning Inventory (ELLI) and apply it to our teaching.
+We have developed the Effective Lifelong Learning Inventory (ELLI) and apply it to our

+teaching.
 We focus on developing within children and the staff the skills to become good learners.
-ELLI is based on seven dimensions:
+Our ELLI is based on eight dimensions:

 - Being able to get better at learning

 - Building resilience

 - Developing independence

 - Encouraging curiosity

 - Supporting creativity

 - Being able to make connections and transference of learning

-- Creating reflective learners.
+- Creating reflective learners

+- Developing good relationships

 The children are encouraged to approach their learning by developing these dimensions, to take responsibility for their learning and to understand that it is a lifelong process.
+At school we offer a broad curriculum to ensure there are excellent opportunities to develop the above dimensions.

 To enrich academic work, our approach to the curriculum places great emphasis on 'experiential' learning.
-A child's education at Christ Church will feature many opportunities to learn outside the classroom and through first hand experience.
+A child's education at Christ Church will feature many opportunities to learn outside the classroom and through first-hand experience.
 Such opportunities include 'welly walks' in the school grounds, visits around the town.
 Other experiences have also included trips further afield to places such as Bristol Zoo, Westonbirt Arboretum and the Roman Baths.
 We also have special topic days.
 In Year 6 we take the children on a residential programme.
 Opportunities for the children to perform and exhibit their work include nativities and plays, concerts, assemblies, and special events as part of specific topics and themed curriculum weeks.

-"Pupils are taught to work together and develop very good teamwork skills.
-Alongside the confident way in which they apply their good basic skills in different contexts, this ensures that they are exceptionally well prepared for their futures."
-Ofsted 2010.
 "When learning is most successful, (teachers plan exciting work to inspire pupils).
 An example if this is when the Year 5 pupils became totally absorbed in learning about multiples and factors because an alien visited from a comet.
 This work was linked to the recent Philae probe.
 It motivated pupils to apply their skills and understand how multiples and factors can be used to solve problems".
 Ofsted 2014.

 Our curriculum

 The National Curriculum from September 2015 is based around the core subjects of English, mathematics, science and computing along with the foundation subjects of design and technology, history, geography, art, music, PE and drama.
-We teach modern foreign languages from Year 1, mainly French.
+We teach a modern foreign language, French, from Year 1.
 The RE follows the agreed syllabus and uses enquiry based learning.

 "Pupils enjoy a rich and exciting curriculum, which supports their spiritual, moral social and cultural development well and is beginning to prepare pupils for life in modern Britain.
 The 'Launch and Land' approach, which ensures all pupils meet experts and share visits, inspires pupils to participate enthusiastically and to talk knowledgably about their different topics.
 As a consequence, pupils' behaviour is frequently outstanding".
 Ofsted 2014.

 Our key stages

 • Foundation Stage: